 It can be moved from instance to instance without requiring a network administrator’s help.
 This helps in the case of failover clusters, for load balancing, or for other purposes where multiple servers run at the same time.

-Operating system:
+Operating system

 EC2 instance supports several OSes such as Linux, Microsoft Windows Server, CentOS and Debian.

-Amazon CloudWatch:
+Amazon CloudWatch

 It is used to collect, store, and analyze historical and real-time performance data.
 The CloudWatch service allows for the monitoring of AWS cloud services and applications deployed on AWS.
 It also actively monitors applications, improves resource use, optimizes costs, and scales up or down.